ArvindSoma/a3c-super-mario-pytorch/README.md

 python3 train-mario.py --num-processes 8
 ```

 The program requires atleast a 8-Core system with atleast 16GB memory and 8GB GPU-RAM.
 You can reduce the number of processes to run on a personal system, but expect the training time to increase drastically.
 ```
-python3 train-mario.py --num-processes 8
+python3 train-mario.py
 ```
 One test processes is created along with the rest train processes.
-Test stores data in a CSV file which can be plotted
+Test stores data in a CSV file which can be plotted later.
+More arguments are mentioned in the file.

 ## Results
-After ~20 hours of training on 8 processes (1 Test, 7 Train) the game converges.
+After ~20 hours of training on 8 processes (7 Train, 1 Test) the game converges.

 ![](video/mario-level1.gif)